 Established in the 1930s, this family-owned Italian bakery has maintained its recipes and traditions for decades.
 Specializing in custom cakes, handmade cookies, and Italian delicacies, it has a considerable following and has been featured in the New York Times, the Boston Globe, and National Geographic and on a Food Network Christmas special.
 Try one of the shop’s famous cannoli or a piece of the ricotta pie (sweetened ricotta cheese baked in pasta frolla pastry dough).
 Certain specialties, like the amaretto cake (two layers of Italian sponge cake soaked in rum and amaretto liquors and filled with creamy vanilla custard), have to be ordered in advance.

-Modern Pastry also operates Modern Underground, a subterranean spot a few doors down, at 263 Hanover St., serving simple pub fare like burgers, wings, and other quick bites.
+Modern Pastry also operates Modern Underground Bar & Grill, a subterranean spot serving simple pub fare like burgers, wings, salads, sandwiches, and other quick bites.
 It’s hard to find, so keep an eye out.

 272 Hanover St.

-Formerly a scoop shop known as Gigi Gelateria, this charming café has been completely rebranded and now offers sandwiches, sheet pizzas, baked goods, espresso, and other traditional café foods and beverages.
-The shop is still owned by DePasqual Ventures, the prominent North End restaurateur family who owned Gigi and still runs establishments like Bricco and Mare Oyster Bar.
-Although it’s undergone many changes in recent months, the café still serves gelato, cannoli, and Italian doughnuts.
+This charming café offers Italian-style sandwiches, sheet pizzas, baked goods, espresso, and other traditional café foods and beverages.
+The shop is owned by DePasquale Ventures, the prominent North End restaurateur family who runs establishments like Bricco and Mare Oyster Bar.
+The café also serves gelato, cannoli, and Italian doughnuts.

 290-296 Hanover St.